 The effect that the depth of the stratospheric intrusions has on surface cyclogenetic forcing is investigated by systemically varying the anomaly radial depth (as defined in Section 2.2) of Experiment 0.
-The results of a selection of these varying stratospheric intrusion depth experiments are shown in Figure 7Figure 8 and a summary of the full set of experiments are shown in Figure 8Figure 9.
-Varying stratospheric intrusion depths are all compared to the control experiment as shown in

-Experiment 0.
-For ease of reference and comparison we show this experiment again in Figure 7Figure 8-A2 and Figure 7Figure 8-B2 and is highlighted in green in Figure 8Figure 9.
+The results of a selection of these varying stratospheric intrusion depth experiments are shown in Figure 8 and a summary of the full set of experiments are shown in Figure 9.
+Varying stratospheric intrusion depths are all compared to the control experiment as shown in Experiment 0.
+For ease of reference and comparison we show this experiment again in Figure 8-A2 and Figure 8-B2 and is highlighted in green in Figure 9.

-Using A shallower intrusion depths compared tothan that in Experiment 0 resulted in limited and-weaker (lower velocity) cyclonic rotation around the stratospheric intrusion-as shown in the shallow intrusion experiment in Figure 7Figure 8-A1.

-- 295 Maximum meridional wind velocities are in fact almost half of that of Experiment 0 using half the anomaly depth (6m.s-1 in Figure 7Figure 8-A1 and B1 compared to 11m.s-1 in Figure 7Figure 8-A2 and B2).
-The area of the surrounding troposphere sphere of influenceaffected by even weak cyclonic flow is also smaller compared to that of the shallower intrusion on the surrounding troposphere of the standard, deeper intrusion is much less than with a with a standard value of 5000m (Experiment 0, Figure 8-A2 and B2). - 300 In comparison, the converse is true for tropospheric intrusions which reached to greater depths resulted in far greater eyelogenetic forcing around the anomaly (as depicted in Figure 7Figure 8-A3 and Figure 7Figure 8-A4).
-Maximum meridional wind velocities of the deeper examples in Figure 7Figure 8 in fact strengthened to 17m.s-1 (Figure 7Figure 8-A3) and 22m.s-1 (Figure 7Figure 8-A3) using 7500m and 10000m anomaly depths respectively.
-The enhanced cyclogenetic forcing is also shown in Figure 8Figure 9 by the increase in the minimum cross-section relative vorticity (dashed lines).
-This increases almost - 305 linearly with a constant increase in PV anomaly depth.
-Minimum cross-sectional relative vorticities however increase at a slower rate with anomaly depth greater than 8000m.
-The growth in mid-level cyclogenetic forcing is however stunted as the anomaly and mid-level jet core stretches it gets closer to the surface.
+Using shallower intrusion depths than in Experiment 0 resulted in limited and weaker cyclonic rotation around the stratospheric intrusion as shown in the shallow intrusion experiment in Figure 8-A1.
+Maximum meridional wind velocities are in fact almost half of that of Experiment 0 using half the anomaly depth (6m.s-1 in Figure 8-A1 and B1 compared to 11m.s-1 in Figure 8-A2 and B2).
+The sphere of influence of the shallower intrusion on the surrounding troposphere is much less than with a standard value of 5000m (Experiment 0, Figure 8-A2 and B2).
+In comparison, tropospheric intrusions to greater depths resulted in far greater cyclogenetic forcing around the anomaly (as depicted in Figure 8-A3 and Figure 8-A4).
+Maximum meridional wind velocities of the deeper examples in Figure 8 in fact strengthened to 17m.s-1 (Figure 8-A3) and 22m.s-1 (Figure 8-A3) using 7500m and 10000m anomaly depths respectively.
+The enhanced cyclogenetic forcing is also shown in Figure 9 by the increase in the minimum cross-section relative vorticity (dashed lines).
+This increases almost linearly with a constant increase in PV anomaly depth.
+The growth in mid-level cyclogenetic forcing is however stunted as it gets closer to the surface.
 Minimum cross-sectional relative vorticities grow much slower with anomaly depth greater than 8000m.
-Another important feature seen in these experiments is tThe location of the maximum mid-tropospheric eyclogenetic-meridional velocity (or mid-level jet core) forcing.
-An extended stratospherie - 310 intrusion results in the zone of maximum mid-tropospheric cyclogenetic forcing is located closer to the -moving closer to the surface for increased stratospheric intrusion depth.
-Similar observations can be made when analysing the induced surface flow with changing stratospheric intrusion depth.
+Another important feature seen in these experiments is the location of the maximum mid-tropospheric cyclogenetic forcing.
+An extended stratospheric location results in the zone of maximum mid-tropospheric cyclogenetic forcing moving closer to the surface.

-As expected, shallower intrusions (less than the 5000m used in Experiment 0) result-induce in a much wweaker circulation occurring on the surface compared to Experiment 0 shown by increased relative vorticities for decreased.
-MSLP and relative vorticities both increase as the depth of the stratospherie intrusion decreasesdepth.
-A smaller Ssurface pressure anomaly is also induced with the smallest intrusion depth inducing decreases below-less than 1hPa decrease in the surface pressure fieldaccording to our definitions of cyclogenetic forcing are deemed to not result in a closed isohypse.
-Anomaly radial heights of shallower than 3500m did not meet this criterion. (as seen in An example of the surface pressure anomaly for a shallower intrusion is shown in Figure 7Figure 8-B2).
-Notably, no closed isohypse at a contour interval of 1hPa can be seen around the centre of the developing low pressure minimum.
+As expected, shallower intrusions (less than the 5000m used in Experiment 0) result in a much weaker circulation occurring on the surface compared to Experiment 0.
+MSLP and relative vorticities both increase as the depth of the stratospheric intrusion decreases.
+Surface pressure decreases below 1hPa according to our definitions of cyclogenetic forcing are deemed to not result in a closed isohypse.
+Anomaly radial heights of shallower than 3500m did not meet this criterion.
+An example of the surface pressure anomaly for a shallower intrusion is shown in Figure 8-B2.
+Notably, no closed isohypse at a contour interval of 1hPa can be seen around the centre of the developing low-pressure minimum.
 An important factor in our definition of cyclogenetic forcing is the surface relative vorticity.
-Figure 9 shows that for intrusions shallower than control Experiment 0, our threshold of cyclogenesis of 10° ^ss-1 is not met (by a factor of 7x10-5s-1).
+Figure 9 shows that for intrusions shallower than control Experiment 0, our threshold of cyclogenesis of 10^{-5} s-1 is not met (by a factor of $7x10^{-5}$ s-1).